-DIRECTOR: Mr. Richard L. Schaffer

-ASSOCIATE DIRECTORS: Ms. Ann Buttenwieser

-Mr. Roy Strickland

-Ms. Meredith Sykes
+DIRECTORS: Mr. Roy Strickland, New York Ms. Meredith Sykes, Paris

 This special program for undergraduates enrolled in other universities is a junior year introduction to architecture, urban planning, and historic preservation held in New York and Paris.
-The Graduate School of Architecture, Planning, and Preservation, in conjunction with Columbia's Reid Hall Programs in Paris, offers a unique undergraduate curriculum in either architecture or in urban planning/historic preservation that introduces these fields to mature, intellectually capable students.
+The program offers a unique undergraduate curriculum in either architecture or in urban planning/historic preservation which introduces these fields to mature, intellectually capable students.
 A full year of academic credit is offered through a carefully constructed program of history, theory, and studio courses conducted in English.
 Students are given the academic preparation to enter high-quality graduate programs in the three disciplines.

 During the autumn students live and study in New York and enjoy the resources of Columbia University and the Graduate School of Architecture, Planning, and Preservation.
 As part of Columbia University, the School offers access to athletic, computer, and other student facilities; public lectures; extracurricular activities; the Center for Preservation Research; the Buell Center for the Study of American Architecture; and Avery Library, the nation's leading architecture and planning research collection.
-Students spend the spring in Paris based at two locations: the program's studio in the Marais district near the Place des Vosges, and Reid Hall, Columbia's handsome academic complex in the Montparnasse district near the Luxembourg Gardens.
-Reid Hall contains classrooms, a library, a reading room, lecture halls, a lounge, and administrative offices.
+Students spend the spring in Paris based at the program's studio in the Marais district near the Place des Vosges.
+This facility includes a library and seminar and computer rooms overlooking an eighteenth-century courtyard.